Photoshop adjustment layers

 A Photoshop adjustment layer applies color and tonal adjustments to your image without permanently changing pixel values!

 Take a close look at both of the following images…

 The edits are identical.

 However, one is known as Destructive Editing, and the other is known as Non-Destructive Editing.

 What’s the difference and which one should you apply to your edits?

-If you use destructive editing, make a mistake (save and close the file) and then, at a later date realize the mistake… it’s too late!
+If you use destructive editing, make a mistake (save and close the file) and then, at a time, realize the error… it’s too late!
 You’ll be unable to undo your mistake (s).

-Even worse, if you applied desctructive editing on the original file (and don’t have a backup or copy of the original) then, the mistakes are permanent.
+Even worse, if you applied destructive editing on the original file (and don’t have a backup or copy of the original) then, the mistakes are permanent.